1890 Michigan Wolverines football team: Albion

 After Jewett's long touchdown run, Albion had the ball.
 At the end of a scrimmage, the umpire (Albion's manager) blew his whistle to disqualify Michigan's center Thomas L. Chadbourne for slugging.
 At that time, Albion's quarterback Burnham emerged from the crowd and ran the distance of the field with the ball.
 The referee (Van Nortwick, '93, of Michigan) ruled that time had been called before Burnham's run and ordered the ball brought back.
 Albion refused and claimed that Burnham had scored a touchdown.
 Having had two touchdowns disallowed, Albion refused to play further, though 25 minutes remained in the game.
 The game was then declared a forfeit with the score 16–0 in Michigan's favor.

-Michigan's starting lineup against Albion was Roger Sherman (left end), William W. Pearson (left tackle), David Trainer Jr. (left guard), Chadbourne (center), Clark J. Sutherland (right guard), William C. Malley (right tackle), Thomas L. McKean (right end), George S. Holden (quarterback), Jewett (halback), Grosh (halfback), and George Dygert (fullback).
+Michigan's starting lineup against Albion was Roger Sherman (left end), William W. Pearson (left tackle), David Trainer Jr. (left guard), Chadbourne (center), Clark J. Sutherland (right guard), William C. Malley (right tackle), Thomas L. McKean (right end), George S. Holden (quarterback), Jewett (halfback), Grosh (halfback), and George Dygert (fullback).
 Roger Sherman was disqualified in the second half and replaced by Sam Sherman; Sutherland was also disqualified and replaced by McMorran.
 Bert Carr who later played for Michigan was the starting left guard for Albion.